 Aloe Blue Elf Care

 Aloe Blue Elf plants have a compact growth habit.
-If grown under the right conditions, they demand very little care and attention.
+They demand very little care and attention if grown under the right conditions.

 Blue Elf can withstand heat, neglect, and drought with relative ease.
 But primary Aloe care such as pruning, fertilizing, and watering them will help them bloom best during their first year.